bugltd/ComfyLab-Pack/wiki/tutorials/Output Config/01 - simple (value and label)/README.md

 ## TL;DR / Conclusion

 That's it for this first part!\
-It was a bit long, but we have covered most of the core principles of the `Output Config: Load` node:
+We have covered most of the core principles of the `Output Config: Load` node:

 - config files can be either in `JSON`, `JSON5` or `YAML` format
   - `JSON5` and `YAML` are probably better if you intend to share your configs with others